-Something I had always wondered when I first started gardening myself was whether or not ‘good quality potting soil’ was really all it’s made out to be.
+Something I had always wondered when I first started gardening myself was whether or not 'good quality potting soil' was really all it's made out to be.
 Is it actually needed to successfully start seeds indoors, and grow potted plants?
-I quickly found out that ues, potting soil really does make a difference.
-It’s not just regular garden soil, but is instead a mix of peat moss, vermaculite, composted bark, and usually has various minerals and nutrients already added in.
+I quickly found out that yes, potting soil really does make a difference.
+It's not just regular garden soil but is instead a mix of peat moss, vermiculite, composted bark, and usually has various minerals and nutrients already added in.

-This makes potting soil a lot fluffier and not as dense as regular garden soil, it retains moisture much easier, and provides a source of oxygen and nutrients making it easier for seeds to germinate.
-If you want to create your own potting mix, you can mix compost, leaf mold, and small amounts of regular soil to create a light mixture suited for seedlings.
+This makes potting soil a lot fluffier and not as dense as regular garden soil, it retains moisture much easier and provides a source of oxygen and nutrients making it easier for seeds to germinate.

 Plant Your Seeds